Devonta Pollard

-Devonta Pollard (born July 7, 1994) is an American professional basketball player who last played for Pioneros de Los Mochis.
+Devonta Pollard (born July 7, 1994) is an American professional basketball player who plays for Ensenada Lobos of the Circuito de Baloncesto del Pacífico (CIBAPAC).
 A 6'8 power forward, Pollard played college basketball for Alabama, East Mississippi Community College and Houston.

-High school career
+Early life

+Pollard grew up in the small town of Porterville, Mississippi.
+His mother, Jessie Mae, played one season in the Women's Professional Basketball League before it folded in 1981, at which point she returned to Porterville and became a high school history teacher.
+His father, Ervin, was a forklift driver at a paper plant before he died of pancreatic cancer when Pollard was in high school.
+Since his only sibling, Lewis, lived alone, he grew closer to his mother.
+However, their home burned down after getting struck by lightning in 2011.

 Pollard played high school basketball at Kemper County.
-Pollard was a 5-star prospect by Rivals.com and was ranked as the seventh-best small forward in his class and the 22nd best prospect in the nation by the organization.
-He led team to the Mississippi 3A State Championship, averaging 23.8 points, 15.7 rebounds and 5.1 blocks to earn Mississippi Mr. Basketball title.
+As a senior, he led his team to the Mississippi 3A state championship, recording 28 points, 10 rebounds and 10 blocks in the 75–65 title game victory over Booneville.
+He averaged 23.8 points, 15.7 rebounds and 5.1 blocks per game to earn the Mississippi Mr. Basketball and McDonald's All-American honors.
+Pollard was a five-star prospect by Rivals.com and was ranked as the seventh-best small forward in his class and the 22nd best prospect in the nation by the organization.
+On June 1, 2012, he committed to Alabama, citing his wish to remain close to his mother.

 College career

-Pollard chose Alabama to start his college career.
-As a freshman, Pollard was a role player, but he did have a lot of playing time.
+As a freshman at Alabama, Pollard was a role player, averaging 3.9 points per game.
 The following year, he transferred to East Mississippi Community College in order to be closer to his family.
 As a sophomore, Pollard averaged 12 points and 6.7 rebounds per game, being the third best scorer of the team.

 As a junior, he decided to join Houston, being coached by Kelvin Sampson.
 Pollard became one of the top big men in the American Athletic Conference, averaging 11.4 points and 6.4 rebounds per game.
 Pollard finished his senior season averaging 14 points and 5.7 rebounds per game being the second scoring and rebounding leader for the Cougars.

 Professional career

-2016–17 Season

 Following the close of his college career, Pollard was not drafted in the 2016 NBA draft.
 On October 5, 2016, he signed with Liepājas Lauvas of the Latvian Basket League.
 In November 2016, he left Liepājas and signed with Koroivos Amaliadas for the rest of the season.